 Season 3 Episode 5: Emotional Intelligence

 Join Brandi and James as they discuss emotional intelligence, what it is and why it is important for cross cultural workers and organizations to be emotionally intelligent.
-Daniel Goleman, the author of Emotional Intelligence, defined emotion as “referring to a feeling and its di ...
+Daniel Goleman, the author of Emotional Intelligence, defined emotion as “referring to a feeling and ...
 Show More

 38m 50s